Domo's grades for Eagles-Giants

 After each game, the Daily News' Paul Domowitch offers his grades on the Eagles' performance.

-Click HERE to offer your own grades for the Eagles' 15-7 loss to the Giants, which will be published in Tuesday's Daily News.
+Click HERE to offer your own grades for the Eagles' victory to the Giants, which will be published in Tuesday's Daily News.

 LeSean McCoy was held to 46 yards on 20 carries.
 He rushed for minus-4 yards on seven carries in the second half when the Giants didn’t have to worry about a running quarterback.
 Michael Vick rushed for 79 yards on seven carries before injuring his hamstring.

 Nick Foles replaced injured Michael Vick late in the first half and engineered four scoring drives, completing 64 percent of his attempts and throwing two TD passes.
 DeSean Jackson took advantage of an injury-decimated Giants secondary and had seven catches for 132 yards and 1 TD.